 All public-facing services use HTTPS configured with the “modern” TLS cipher suite, meeting current industry standards for encryption.
 Inter-component encryption also uses HTTPS communication with the same configuration backed by AWS IAM roles and further locked down by AWS security groups, which are both configured with a “deny-by-default” policy and a whitelist of only permitted services.
 Database connections also use TLS 1.2 encryption in “verify full” mode, which is the strongest level supported by the AWS RDS database.

-All data stored is also encrypted at rest following Amazon’s best practice for doing so.
+All data stored is also encrypted at rest using AES-256 following Amazon’s best practice for doing so.
 The only exception to this is uploaded images that are used on the public-facing website in support articles and for branding, which are not encrypted.